SURFscz/plsc/README.md

 SBS_API_RECORDING=Yes
 ```

-You have the option to run against an operational instance of SBS, then specify the **SBS_URL** and **SBS_USER** /**SBS_PASS** constants as shown above.
-If you do nog want to access an SBS instance, just leave these constant out.
+You have the option to run against an operational instance of SBS by specifing the **SBS_URL** and **SBS_USER** /**SBS_PASS** constants as shown above.
+If you do not want to access an SBS instance, just leave these constant out.
-In that case the SBS API's are immitated by the results listed in the **api** directory.
+In that case the SBS API's are immitated by the results listed in the local **api** directory of this repository.

-In case you are testing against an operational SBS instance, you have the option to record the API results for later mockup testing, just set the environment variable **SBS_API_RECORDING** to "Yes".
+In case you are testing against an operational SBS instance, you have the option to record the API results for later use during mockup testing, just set the environment variable **SBS_API_RECORDING** to "Yes".
 Now the API requests results will be stored in the local directory under **./api/...**

 When you omit the **SBS_URL** variable, the tests will run API requests agains the contents off this local **./api/...** directory